AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Media asset management/Download media files.md

 **ApsaraVideo Player SDK**

 Both ApsaraVideo Player SDK for iOS and ApsaraVideo Player SDK for Android support the secure download feature.
-For more information, see [Usage](/intl.en-US/New Player SDK/ApsaraVideo Player SDK for iOS/Features and usage.md) of ApsaraVideo Player SDK for iOS and [Usage](/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Features and usage.md) of ApsaraVideo Player SDK for Android.
+For more information, see [Implementation](/intl.en-US/New Player SDK/ApsaraVideo Player SDK for iOS/Implementation.md) of ApsaraVideo Player SDK for iOS and [Implementation](/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md) of ApsaraVideo Player SDK for Android.